Nour-Sadek/C-Elegans-Contrastive-Learning/README.md

 5. Encoding of the promoter and 3'UTR sequences after training by averaging the representation over all available orthologs
 6. Comparison of the learned PWMs to available consensus motif databases for transcription factors and RNA binding proteins using TomTom
-7. Go Enrichment Analysis
-8. Extra: Problems faced when building and testing the model
+7. Extra: Problems faced when building and testing the model
-9. References
+8. References

 ## 1. Homologous species selection and determination of orthologous genes using OrthoFinder